-For any career business owner, that fateful moment will eventually come, when they look to the horizon and envision new endeavors for themselves.
-They look toward a future for which their life’s work has been placed, solemnly, in the hands of another; a future where they are free to pursue some better purpose, that next great thing, whatever that may be.
-And the owners of daycare school businesses are surely no exception.
+For any school business owner, that fateful moment will eventually come, when they look to the horizon and envision new endeavors for themselves.
+They look toward a future for which their life’s work has been placed in the hands of another; a future where they are free to pursue that next great thing — whatever that may be.
+And the owners of school businesses are surely no exception.

-However, such men and women as these look also to a period fraught with misgiving and angst, as they have many important decisions looming ahead.
-Between those initial ponderings and that very last handshake to seal the deal, there hangs those not-so-small matters, questions such as,
+However, such men and women as these look also to a period fraught with angst, as they have many important decisions looming ahead.
+Between those initial ponderings and that very last handshake to seal the deal, there hangs those not-so-small matters and questions such as:

-What is my daycare actually worth?
+What is my school business actually worth?
 How much should I be getting?

 What can I do to add as much value as possible?
 Which efforts should I prioritize?

-You won’t find many buyers in the market for a “fixer-upper”, and those that are looking will be driven to find the lowest cost possible.
+You won’t find many school business buyers in the market for a “fixer-upper,” and those that are looking will be driven to find the lowest cost possible.
 These are not the people you want to be dealing with.

-In an article by Bob House, General Manager of BizBuySell™, he articulates this idea nicely,
+In an article by Bob House, General Manager of BizBuySell, he articulates this idea nicely:

-So in order to sell your business for what it’s really worth—certainly, to sell for more—it is essential that you convince your prospective buyers that they’ll be able to take the reigns and keep operations running smoothly.
-While this is far easier said than done, here are some suggestions to set you on the right path,
+In order to sell your business for what it’s really worth — certainly, to sell for more — it is essential that you convince your prospective buyers that they’ll be able to take the reigns and keep operations running smoothly.
+While this is far easier said than done, here are some suggestions to set you on the right path:

 - If necessary, retrain your staff to ensure they are up to date on all tasks and policies.